Gundaroo Tiller is the farm based tool, equipment & information supply business for:

 Opportunities to Visit Allsun Farm

-This year it was an extremely low key event allowing visitors to see the garden at its very best and to taste the produce - all attendees had a wonderful time
+Come and see the garden at its very best and taste the produce

 Electric Netting Fence - you get what you pay for!